mongodb/docs/source/includes/warn-console-stream.rst

 .. important::

-   Avoid streaming large datasets to your console.
+   Avoid streaming large Datasets to your console.
 Streaming to your console is memory intensive and intended only for testing purposes.